chocobuckle/browser-rendering-optimisation/README.md

 # Browser Rendering Optimisation

-A broswer rendering optimisation, submitted as a project for the Udacity Front-End Developer Nanodegree program.
+A browser rendering optimisation, submitted as a project for the Udacity Front-End Developer Nanodegree program.

 ## Introduction